jakobharder/anno1800-jakobs-mods/mods/residences-diagonal/README.md

 ### 1.6

+- Fixed icons for GU17
+- Immediate unlock in creative mode
 - Skin for jje's red tile roof is now included and automatically shows when needed
-- Fixed icons for GU17

 ### 1.5